nbishdev/spark-fraud-detection/README.md

 To execute the script, launch a Jupyter server and load the notebook.

-Make sure you adjust the path to the script in cell No. 3.
+Make sure you adjust the path to the dataset in cell No. 3.